AlibabaCloudDocs/ots/intl.en-US/SDK Reference/Python SDK/Search Index/Sorting and pagination.md

     )
     ```

-    Sort the query result based on a NEST field:
+    Sort the query result based on a nested field:

     ```
     sort = Sort(